At some point, I think we all need to ask ourselves:

 Each category has the same four questions:

 - What are your empowering beliefs about this category?

 - How will you achieve this?

-Though these questions are simple, they give you the opportunity to write as much or as little as you need.
-I found that the sample pages provided from Jon’s Lifebook were really helpful.
+Though these questions are simple, they allow you to write as much or as little as you need.
+I found that the sample pages provided by Jon’s Lifebook were really helpful.
 They gave me a starting point to pull from.

 On each category page, there are also bullet points with little insights to help you formulate your responses.
 You can use them, pull from them, or delete them completely.